irfanshehzadsandhu/logseq/pages/HoneyComb Business Domain Notes.md

 					- Funded - > min amount in net
 					- Not funded
 					- Fully Repaid
+				- Requirements for campaign to go live
+					- Media should be added
+					- Use of funds details should be added
+					- Stage of campaign should be fund raising
+					-
 	- ## Investment Module / Campaign fundings
 		-
 		-